Can I appeal my case?

 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
 Small claims parties can only recover money.
 The court has no authority to issue an injunctive or equitable award.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 This type of relief would be injunctive relief.

 Do I need to hire an Attorney?

 In Texas, small claims parties generally represent themselves without an attorney.
 This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
 Nevertheless, you are allowed to retain one if you desire.
 (Texas Government Code Section 28.003).

 What can I expect at trial?

-The trial is relatively informal compared to a normal trial.
+Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
-Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
+Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
 Trials generally are pretty short (15-20 minutes).
-A jury trial will likely last longer, probably a few hours.
+If a jury trial is required, the trial could last a few hours.

 Clerk’s Role in Small Claims Court Actions